Babagana Zulum

-Early life
+Early life and education

 Zulum was born on 25 August 1969, in Mafa Local Government Area of Borno State.

-Education

-After elementary schooling in Mafa Primary School from 1975 to 1980 and secondary education in Government Secondary School, Monguno from 1980 to 1985, Zulum studied at the University of Maiduguri, where he obtained a degree in Agriculture Engineering after which he served as a youth corps member with Katsina State Polytechnic.
+After elementary school in Mafa Primary School from 1975 to 1980 and secondary education in Government Secondary School, Monguno from 1980 to 1985, Zulum studied at the University of Maiduguri, where he obtained a degree in Agriculture Engineering after which he served as a youth corps member with Katsina State Polytechnic.
 He proceeded to the University of Ibadan from 1997 to 1998, where he obtained a master's degree in Agriculture Engineering.
 In 2005, he enrolled for a PhD in Soil and Water Engineering with the University of Maiduguri which he completed in 2009.

 Career

-Babagana's first appointment was in 1989 with Borno State Civil Service as an Assistant Technical Officer in the State's Ministry of Agriculture.
+Zulum's first appointment was in 1989 with Borno State Civil Service as an Assistant Technical Officer in the State's Ministry of Agriculture.

 In 1990, Babagana moved into Borno State Unified Local Government Service as Senior Field Overseer and later Principal Water Engineer.
 In 2000, he took up an appointment with the University of Maiduguri as an assistant Lecturer where he rose to the rank of Professor.
 Babagana was Deputy Dean and Acting Dean, Faculty of Engineering in 2010 and 2011 respectively.
-In 2011, Babagana Umara was appointed the Rector of Polytechnic.
+In 2011, Babagana Umara was appointed the rector of the state-owned Ramat Polytechnic in Maiduguri.
 Meanwhile, he retained his teaching position in the University of Maiduguri.

-In 2015, he was made Commissioner of Reconstruction, Rehabilitation and Resettlement by Governor Kashim Shetima of Borno State, a position he held till 2018.
+In 2015, Governor Kashim Shetima of Borno State made Zulum the Commissioner of the newly established ministry of Reconstruction, Rehabilitation and Resettlement.

+Publications

+Zulum has written papers and article for publication in both local and international journals, in the area of Agriculture Engineering.